-Dublin City Council and Dublin UNESCO City of Literature are delighted to announce Nora: A Love Story of Nora Barnacle and James Joyce by Nuala O’Connor as the One Dublin One Book choice for 2022, following on from Leonard and Hungry Paul by Rónán Hession in 2021.
+Dublin UNESCO City of Literature are delighted to announce their programme of events for this year’s One Dublin One Book which features NORA: A Love Story of Nora Barnacle and James Joyce by Nuala O’Connor (New Island Books), following on from Leonard and Hungry Paul by Rónán Hession in 2021.

 One Dublin One Book aims to encourage everyone in Dublin to read a designated book connected with the capital city during the month of April every year.
-This annual project is a Dublin City Council initiative, led by Dublin City Libraries, and encourages reading for pleasure.
-The initiative is also funded by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+This annual Dublin City Council initiative, supported by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, encourages reading for pleasure.

-‘I’m honoured and humbled that Dublin City Council has chosen Nora as its One Dublin One Book read for 2022, the Ulysses centenary year.
+‘I’m honoured and humbled that Dublin City Council has chosen NORA as its One Dublin One Book read for 2022, the Ulysses centenary year.
 I imagine Nora Barnacle would be as pleased as I am to see her contribution to the life and work of James Joyce celebrated in this way.
-I’m a proud Dub and this wonderful opportunity has me really looking forward to engaging with library users and readers, all over my home city, in 2022.’ says Nuala O’Connor
+I’m a proud Dub and this wonderful opportunity has me really looking forward to engaging with library users and readers, all over my home city, in April.’ says Nuala O’Connor.